"Big and beautiful

 ~ Erin Brekke Conn

-Artist Erin Brekke Conn is most well known for her stunning paintings of trees, wildlife, and unique landscapes.
+Artist Erin Conn is most well known for her stunning paintings of trees, wildlife, and unique landscapes.

 Conn’s art may take on an otherworldly appearance or may even embody a distinctive, almost human personality.
 There is a great variety of ways that she explores the nature motif, varying the depth of field, texture, and palette.
 Her most dazzling works employ the application of pointillism, where thousands upon thousands of raised dots adorn the surface.
 “My art captures all the beauty nature embodies, with a unique twist,” she states.